Sarankumar18/Sarankumar18/README.md

 ### Hi there 👋, Sarankumar Baskar
 #### FullStack JAVA Developer

-Highly motivated and creative software engineer with 2 years and 10 months of experience in web application development and Devops.
+Highly motivated and creative software engineer with 3 years of experience in web application development and Devops.
 A fast learner and self-starter with a persistent attitude towards problem solving.
 A team player with excellent interpersonal skills.

 Skills:
  -   Languages Java 8, 11, PHP, JavaScript